Somers Town Space Community Interest Company who run the People’s Museum Somers Town are an organisation who welcome all. Here are our policies.

-The People’s Museum Somers Town welcomes visitors of all ages and abilities.
-As an organisation, we will focus on promoting positive experiences, engaging with the local community, its history and heritage.
+Somers Town Space Community Interest Company run the People’s Museum Somers Town and welcome visitors of all ages and abilities.
+As an organisation, Somers Town Space Community Interest Company will focus on promoting positive experiences, engaging with the local community, its history and heritage.
 We will ensure this happens in a safe and supportive environment.
 We will give equal priority to keeping all children, young people, and adults safe regardless of their age, disability, gender reassignment, race, religion or belief, sex, or sexual orientation.

 We will make sure that those who work or are connected to us, whether it be children and visitors, volunteers and staff, students, and trustees experience a safe, welcoming and inclusive environment.